-Despite these advances, the application of MCMC methods in RV inference presents key challenges--the prolonged computing time required to reach an optimal solution; the multi-modal nature of Keplerian signals which complicates ensuring that the global posterior maximum has been identified; and the difficulty of achieving full automation in the analysis.
+Despite these advances, the application of MCMC methods in RV inference presents key challenges, such as the prolonged computing time required to reach an optimal solution; the multi-modal nature of Keplerian signals, which makes it difficult to ensure that the global posterior maximum has been identified; and the difficulty in achieving full automation in the analysis.

-Several radial velocity (RV) fitting frameworks address different parts of this landscape, for example \texttt{RadVel} \citep{2018PASP..130d4504F}, \juliet~\citep{2019MNRAS.490.2262E}, \texttt{kima} \citep{2018JOSS....3..487F}, and \texttt{exostriker} \citep{2019ascl.soft06004T}.
-Whilst these provide flexibility in planet detection and parameter estimation, here we introduce \emp\,(Exoplanet Mcmc Parallel tEmpering for Rv Orbit Retrieval), a Python-based, modular code that offers a single automated workflow that, i) natively employs an affine-invariant Adaptive Parallel Tempering (APT) MCMC engine with built-in evidence estimation; ii) supports modular per-instrument noise and stellar-activity modelling, and optional dynamical-stability priors for multi-planet solutions; and iii) pairs an auto-compiled, parallelised likelihood back-end with publish-ready diagnostics, enabling reliable exploration of broad parameter spaces with minimal manual intervention.
+Several radial velocity (RV) fitting frameworks address different parts of this landscape; for example, \texttt{RadVel} \citep{2018PASP..130d4504F}, \juliet~\citep{2019MNRAS.490.2262E}, \texttt{kima} \citep{2018JOSS....3..487F}, and \texttt{exostriker} \citep{2019ascl.soft06004T}.
+Whilst these provide flexibility in planet detection and parameter estimation, in this work, we introduce \emp\,(Exoplanet Mcmc Parallel tEmpering for Rv Orbit Retrieval).
+This is a Python-based, modular code that offers a single automated workflow that i) natively employs an affine-invariant APT MCMC engine with built-in evidence estimation; ii) supports modular per-instrument noise and stellar activity modelling, and optional dynamical-stability priors for multi-planet solutions; and iii) pairs an auto-compiled, parallelised likelihood back-end with publish-ready diagnostics, enabling reliable exploration of broad parameter spaces with minimal manual intervention.

 Internally, the posterior is sampled using an APT implementation built on the affine-invariant ensemble sampler, \reddemc\,\citep{reddemcee-paper}.
 Alternative sampling methods, \emc\,\citep{2013PASP..125..306F}, PyMC3 NUTS sampler \citep{2015arXiv150708050S}, and \dynesty\,\citep{2020MNRAS.493.3132S}, are also available; however, the empirical tests conducted in this study indicate that the APT approach can provide greater confidence in identifying high-probability modes of multi-modal posteriors, subject to the usual caveat that chains substantially exceed the integrated autocorrelation time.